+- 34 (2) Build on/off

+- (a) Peaceful parent, happy siblings should give you a good foundation to

+build on.

-- (a) Peaceful parent, happy siblings should give you a good foundation to build on. - (b) We don't use all of it, but it gave us a good foundation to build off of.
+- (b) We don't use all of it, but it gave us a good foundation to build off of.

-38 (3) Capitalize on/off
+- 38 (3) Capitalize on/off

-- 39 (a) Those people are only capitalizing on parents that are unprepared and worried about disappointing their kids. - (b) They just don't seem to have a problem capitalizing off of our goodwill and never reciprocating, so that's the problem.

-43 (4) Feed on/off

-- (a) Ignore the tantrums, she's feeding on them. - (b) It sounds like he's feeding off your stress.

-overlapping meanings when combined with both on and off.

-46 (5) Profit on/off

-- 47 (a) You have legal rights since they are profiting on your son[']s image, no 48 matter how little he may have been involved. - (b) If you are profiting off my image without my knowledge in a space that isn't public, then you owe me compensation.

-51 (6) Survive on/off

-(a) For three months we survived on our credit cards, then when the credit ran out, we burned through the savings we had set aside for remodeling.
+- (a) Those people are only capitalizing on parents that are unprepared and worried about disappointing their kids. - (b) They just don't seem to have a problem capitalizing off of our goodwill and never reciprocating, so that's the problem. - 43 (4) Feed on/off - (a) Ignore the tantrums, she's feeding on them. - (b) It sounds like he's feeding off your stress. - 46 (5) Profit on/off - 47 (a) You have legal rights since they are profiting on your son[']s image, no 48 matter how little he may have been involved. - (b) If you are profiting off my image without my knowledge in a space that isn't public, then you owe me compensation. - 51 (6) Survive on/off - (a) For three months we survived on our credit cards, then when the credit ran out, we burned through the savings we had set aside for remodeling. - (b) We survived very well off my dad[']s salary so it wasn't for the money, just for something to do. - 56 (7) Thrive on/off - (a) She also was likely traumatized by the repeated moving and insecure liv ing arrangements know that adage kids thrive on consistency? - (b) Remember children thrive off of consistency, that is how they feel safe and calm.

-semantic distinctions do not necessarily place the two prepositions outside the envelope of variation.
-As far as we can tell, the verbs shown below and discussed in this paper have, at least, widely

-(b) We survived very well off my dad[']s salary so it wasn't for the money, just for something to do.

-(7) Thrive on/off

-- 57 (a) She also was likely traumatized by the repeated moving and insecure liv-58 ing arrangements - know that adage kids thrive on consistency? - (b) Remember children thrive off of consistency, that is how they feel safe and calm. - Examples (1)-(7) demonstrate that the variation occurs in a variety of tenses and aspects, with and without intervening object pronouns and adverbs.
+Examples (1)-(7) demonstrate that the variation occurs in a variety of tenses and aspects, with and without intervening object pronouns and adverbs.

 Our contributions in this paper are as follows.
-First, we present novel quanti-63 tative evidence for variation and change in the prepositional complements of the verbs given in (1)-(7).
-We provide real-time evidence for increased used of off (of)in informal written language, drawing on data from the online discussion forum Reddit, and in the Corpus of Contemporary American English (Davies, 2008-).
-This builds on Janda's and Curzan's corpus studies by presenting data on verbs beyond base, and by including off with and without the following of.
-Second, we present a proof of concept for a methodology that uses the structure of Reddit to in-70 fer the ages of authors, thus also providing apparent-time evidence for increased use 71 of off (of).
-Although the Reddit corpus has been used for sociolinguistic research 72 before (e.g. Flesch 2019; CH-Wang & Jurgens 2021; Brook & Blamire 2023), its 73 potential for inferring demographics is underutilized.
-Thus, our study confirms that 74 Reddit, whose enormous size makes it a valuable potential source of sociolinguistic data, can be used (with caution) to study demographic factors like age (and, likely, geography) despite lacking overt demographic metadata for most of its users.
+First, we present novel quantita-63 tive evidence for variation and change in the prepositional complements of the verbs 64 given in (1)-(7).
+We provide real-time evidence for increased used of off(of) in in-65 formal written language, drawing on data from the online discussion forum Reddit, 66 and in the Corpus of Contemporary American English (Davies, 2008-).
+This builds 67 on Janda's and Curzan's corpus studies by presenting data on verbs beyond base, 68 and by including off with and without the following of.
+Second, we present a proof 69 of concept for an innovative methodology that uses the structure of Reddit to infer 70 the demographics of authors - in particular, their age - thus also providing apparent-71 time evidence for increased use of off (of).
+Although the Reddit corpus has been 72 used for sociolinguistic research before (e.g. Brook & Blamire 2023), its potential 73 for inferring demographics is previously unexploited.
+Thus, our study suggests that 74 Reddit, whose enormous size makes it a valuable potential source of sociolinguistic 75 data, can be used (with caution) to study demographic factors like age (and, likely, 76 geography) despite lacking overt demographic metadata.
+77